Join the Dutch water sector taking the stage with a packed programme

 The programme for the Netherlands Pavilion for the Global Goals Week will focus on several themes linked to the SDGs: water, food, energy, sustainable and smart solutions and more.
 With the Abu Dhabi Sustainability Week (ADSW) and the Water, Energy and Food Trilateral Summit, the Global Goals week features a packed programme.

-Hydraloop is excited to host the panel discussion on 'twenty-first century water management in the built environment' at the Global Goals Week.
+Hydraloop is excited to host the panel discussion on '21st Century Water Management in the Built Environment' at the Global Goals Week.

-In addition to the two thematic weeks and programmes, NWP will also work on other programmes such as in the Climate & Biodiversity Week (first week of October 2021) and the Water Week (last week of March 2022).
+In addition to the thematic weeks and programmes, NWP also contributes to other programmes such as Climate & Biodiversity Week (first week of October 2021), and Global Goals Week (January 2022).

 The 17 Sustainable Development Goals recognise the links between well-being, economic prosperity and a healthy environment.
 Progress towards 12 of the SDGs is directly related to the sustainable use of resources for the production, distribution and use of water, food and energy, with major implications for all ecosystems.
 Understanding the Water-Energy-Food Nexus is crucial and identifying nexus interdependencies is essential to driving more integrated policy approaches.